inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 ### How to store the data?

-When it comes to storing timeseries data, there are a couple ways of doing it.
+When it comes to storing time series data, there are a couple ways of doing it.

 1. Keep it dumb, store each entry as a record
 2. The prometheus style, Counter, Gauges, Histograms…